fabiand/csi-ctl-load/README.md

 This will create N pods with N PVCs requetsing fresh 1GB PVs.
 Primary prupose is to trigger CSI control plane calls, and LUN path map/unmapping on the node level.

+After the test, the output of `test.sh` should not include `CORRUPTION DETECTED`. if it does, then some corruption of the underlying PVs happened.
+Unless there is a bug in this script.

 # Run

 A a Linux workstation